 A sources and uses of funds statement is a summary of a firm’s changes in financial position from one period to another.
 It is also called a flow of funds statement or a statement of changes in financial position.
 It has been replaced by the cash flow statement (1989) in US audited annual reports.

 The cash flow statement shows a business’s cash inflow and cash outflow over an accounting period, normally a quarter or a year.
 A cash flow statement provides information about the changes in cash and cash equivalents of a business by classifying cash flows into operating, investing, and financing activities.
 It is a key report to be prepared for each accounting period for which financial statements are presented by an enterprise.

-The cash flow statement tells exactly where a company got their money from and how it was spent.
+The cash flow statement indicates where a company got its money from and how it was spent.
 All cash received (inflows) by the company and spent (outflows) by the company is shown in this statement.
 The statement is created by listing the changes that have occurred in all of the balance sheet items between any two balance sheet dates.

 The cash flow statement shows how changes in balance sheet accounts can affect the cash which is available to a business.
 The projections in the statement help businesses, especially when planning short-term goals or investments, to see the current cash available for such actions.
 Management or investors can use the cash flow statement to pick up healthy or unhealthy trends regarding a company’s trading activities.

 What the Statement is Composed Of